bondy-io/bondy_docs/docs/about/faq.md

 At its core Bondy implements the Web Application Messaging Protoco (WAMP).
 Learn why this is important in [Why Bondy](/concepts/why_bondy).

 However, Bondy was envisioned as a multi-protocol router.
-Bondy already offers "REST" HTTP API Gateway capabilities, allowing to configure a mapping between arbitrary HTTP messages to WAMP messages, covering both RPC and Publish/Subscribe interactions.
+Bondy already offers HTTP API Gateway capabilities, allowing to configure a mapping between arbitrary HTTP messages to WAMP messages, covering both RPC and Publish/Subscribe interactions.
 Bondy also currently provides a Kafka Bridge, allowing to configure a mapping from WAMP topics to Kafka topics.

 In the near future, Bondy will incorporate additional protocols and communication patterns, but always maintaining its core capability: being able to offer multiple communication patterns under a single protocol (when using WAMP) and a single networking application platform.